 If those treatments prove ineffective and you’ve had symptoms for six months or more, doctors will usually recommend a surgery called carpal tunnel release.
 In this simple outpatient operation, the surgeon will cut the band of tissue around the wrist to relieve pressure on the median nerve.

 While surgery is usually effective for most workers, it still requires recovery time and there may still be permanent impairments.
 According to the National Institute of Neurological Disorders and Stroke, “full recovery from carpal tunnel surgery can take months.
-Some patients may have infection, nerve damage, stiffness, and pain at the scar.
+Some patients may have an infection, nerve damage, stiffness, and pain at the scar.
 Occasionally the wrist loses strength because the carpal ligament is cut.
 Some patients may need to adjust job duties or even change jobs after recovery from surgery.”

 Note, if you developed carpal tunnel syndrome because of job-related duties, all of your medical bills associated with your condition should be covered under Iowa workers’ compensation.
-This includes surgeries, follow-up visits, prescriptions, splints, rehab, and your injury-related transportation costs.
+This includes surgeries, follow-up visits, prescriptions, splints, rehab, and injury-related transportation costs.

 Challenges with Workers’ Compensation Claims for Carpal Tunnel Syndrome